ContextLab/hypertools/docs/_build/html/_sources/auto_examples/plot_clusters.rst.txt

 =============================

 The `n_clusters` kwarg can be used to discover clusters in your dataset.
-It relies on scikit-learn's implementation of k-mean clustering to fin clusters, and then labels the points accordingly.
+It relies on scikit-learn's implementation of k-mean clustering to find clusters, and then labels the points accordingly.
 You must set the number of clusters yourself.